punishmentcop/punishmentcop/README.md

 Often playing with my friend, Dino.
 We're a 2 in 1 package deal.
 Feel free to cuddle and hide with me, i don't mind!
+Really highly encorage you to int with me (Unless i'm in BUSY status!)